 What is included with my registration fee?
-By registering, you'll receive access to the Walk and Music Festival which includes a healthy morning snack before the Walk, lunch with a non-alcoholic beverage, and live music!
+By registering, you'll receive access to the Walk and Music Festival which includes a healthy morning snack before the Walk, lunch with a non-alcoholic beverage, live music and a flat rate parking ($5) at Pier V!
 Please note: your registration does not include the official Baltimore AIDS Walk & Music Festival t-shirt.
-You’re encouraged to fundraiser or donate at the $100 level to receive the 2019 t-shirt.
+You’re encouraged to fundraise or donate at the $100 level to receive the 2019 Commemorative t-shirt.

 Can I get a refund if I can’t make the event?
 No, we are unable to issue refunds.

 Do I have to sign up children under 2 years old?
-Yes, everyone needs to be registered in order to walk.
+Yes, everyone needs to be registered.

 Do I get an AIDS Walk T-Shirt for signing up?
 Only participants who raise or donate $100 or more will receive a commemorative event t-shirt.
 If you’re registered, you’re one step closer!
 Your registration fee counts towards your incentive prizes.